 I.D.
+Resources

-Resources I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) There must be an identifiable sports medicine clinic that offers continuing care to patients who seek consultation regarding sports- or exercise-related health problems.
-(Core) I.D.1.a).(1) The sports medicine clinic must have up-to-date diagnostic imaging and functional rehabilitation services available and accessible to clinic patients.
-(Core) I.D.1.a).(2) Consultation in medical and surgical specialties and subspecialties must be readily available.
-(Core) I.D.1.b) The program must have access to sporting events, team sports, and mass-participation events.
-(Core) There must be an acute care facility that provides access to the I.D.1.c) full range of services typically found in an acute care general hospital.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core)
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities must be available and functioning, and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+(Core) - I.D.1.b) Operating rooms must contain all necessary equipment, implants, and instrumentation for reconstructive surgery.
+(Core) - I.D.1.c) There should be clinical services available for the education of fellows, including radiology, laboratory medicine, rheumatology, infectious disease, pathology, and rehabilitation.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core)

-safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; ^(Core)
+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)